 Who Do I Have to Tell?

 In many states, you’re legally required to tell those with whom you may exchange bodily fluids, such as sexual partners.
-The rules vary by state and, in some cases, there’s federal regulation.
+The rules vary by state and, in some cases, there’s federal regulation (such as if you want to donate blood).
 So you may want to check with your doctor or social worker.

 - Sexual partners.
 You should tell any sexual partner before you have oral, vaginal, or anal sex.
 You should also inform past partners within a reasonable time fame, says Jeffrey T. Kirchner, DO, chief medical officer for the American Academy of HIV Medicine.
 “Your doctor can guesstimate roughly how long you’ve had HIV.”